fare/asdf/doc/best_practices.md

 for using ASDF 3, as of 2017.
-It is not a tutorial, though it starts like one, because it assumes for each category of ASDF user (beginner, simple user, more elaborate user, advanced user) that he already knows what seems to be common knowledge among such users, and tries to complete this knowledge with less obvious points that are often wrong in systems in the wild.
+It is not a tutorial, though it starts like one, because it assumes for each category of ASDF user (beginner, simple user, more elaborate user) that he already knows what seems to be common knowledge among such users, and tries to complete this knowledge with less obvious points that are often wrong in systems seen in the wild.

 [TOC]